 but that the members should have the same care for one another.

-The word “that” indicates purpose (purpose clause) – it is the purpose of the church to function in unity.
-The word “but” is strong contrast in the Greek indicating that, in contrast to dissension, the church should “care for” one another.
+The word “that” indicates purpose (purpose clause) – it is the church’s purpose to function in unity.
+The word “but” is a strong contrast in Greek, indicating that, in contrast to dissension, the church should “care for” one another.
 Slighting others causes the church to suffer.
-The words “care for” is the polar opposite to “schism.”
+The words “care for” are the polar opposite to “schism.”
 “Care for” carries the idea of a member in a commonwealth soliciting the wellbeing of others.

 And if one member suffers, all the members suffer with it; or if one member is honored, all the members rejoice with it.